SujalChauhan04/SujalChauhan04/README.md

 -->

 - 🌽 I’m a software engieer passionate about leveraging creativity for a tech-driven impact.
-- 👀 I’m intrigued in intersection of technology, humans and desgin.
+- 👀 I’m intrigued in intersection of technology, humans and design.
 - I’m currently focusing on enhancing my skills in Data Science and Web Development.

 <div style="text-align: center;">